Boca del Cielo

 The shoals keep the ocean with its rougher waves and undertow separate from lagoon waters which are safe for even children to swim in.
 The tourist section of these shoals is called San Marcos, on the east side of the opening to the sea on a narrow strip of land that averages about 200 meters across.
 The distance between this area and the main docks of Boca del Cielo is about half a kilometer.
 The rest of the shoals of La Joya lagoon vary from between fifty and three hundred meters in length.
 There is no road access to the shoals with tourists reaching them by boat.
 The San Marcos shoal (colloquially called an “island”) has fine grey sand on the ocean side and crowded with rudimentary and improvised bungalows and palapas serving as restaurants and accommodations.
 There are areas that allow camping and the hanging of hammocks.
 The restaurants all base their menus on seafood, especially mojarra, a fish called “lisa” and shrimp.

 While Boca del Cielo attracts significant numbers of national and international tourists, most of its visitors are from Chiapas, especially the state capital of Tuxtla Gutierrez, which means it gets crowded on weekends and prices are higher than further south on the state's coast.
 For the Mexican holiday period of Holy Week in 2008, 30,697 visited the beach.
 Despite this, it is still less popular than nearby Puerto Arista, has less boat traffic, fewer vendors and less litter.
 Tourist attractions include boat tours, sports fishing, kayaking, motor boating, water skiing, scuba diving and inflatable “bananas” towed by a motorboat.
 However, the ocean side beach lacks signals to indicate the condition of the waters for safety.
 The ocean is safer at low tide when the waves are less rough.

 The Boca del Cielo turtle sanctuary is one of four such installations on the Chiapas coast along with Puerto Arista, Costa Azul and Barra de Zacapulco.
 It is run by the Instituto de Historia Natural y Ecología.
 Despite a federal ban on the sale and consumption of the eggs, the pillaging of turtle nests continues in Chiapas.
-It is manned by two persons who patrol the 75 km of beaches and mangroves nightly for freshly laid eggs.
+It is staffed by two persons who patrol the 75 km of beaches and mangroves nightly for freshly laid eggs.
 These eggs are moved to a protected hatching area and them the hatchlings emerge, are released into the sea.
 Visitors are permitted to participate in patrols and releases, with July to November the most active months.